waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

-## Current Plan & Strategy
+## I. Current Objectives & Strategy
-1.  **Objective:** Professor Elm has tasked me with taking on the Pokémon Gym Challenge to become the Champion.
-The first Gym is in Violet City.
-2.  **Immediate Next Step:** Travel to Violet City.
+1.  **Primary Goal:** Become the Pokémon League Champion, starting with the Violet City Gym.
-3.  **Path:** Route 29 -> Cherrygrove City -> Route 30 -> Route 31 -> Violet City.
+2.  **Path:** Route 29 -> Cherrygrove City -> Route 30 -> Route 31 -> Violet City.
-4.  **Exploration Strategy:** I have created an 'exploration_strategist' agent to analyze unseen tiles and suggest the most promising exploration targets.
+3.  **Exploration Strategy:** I have created an 'exploration_strategist' agent to analyze unseen tiles and suggest the most promising exploration targets.
+This is now fully functional.

-## Guiding Principle: Immediate Action
+## II.
+Guiding Principles
-As an LLM, I have no concept of 'later'.
+*   **Immediate Action:** As an LLM, I have no concept of 'later'.
 Any task I identify, especially tool maintenance or data management, must be performed in the current turn.
 Deferring actions is a critical failure.

-## Key NPCs and Locations
+## III.
+Key NPCs and Locations
 *   **Professor Elm:** Gave me my starter, Vulcan.
 Tasked me with the Gym Challenge.
 *   **Mr. Pokémon:** Lives somewhere north of Cherrygrove City.
 I have already met him.
 *   **GRAMPS (Guide Gent):** Gave me a tour of Cherrygrove and the MAP CARD.
 *   **Mom:** Saving money for me.

-## Game Mechanics & Systems
+## IV.
+Game Mechanics & Systems
 *   **Held Items:** Pokémon can hold items (like a BERRY) and use them automatically in battle to restore HP.
-*   **Tool Status:** My `find_path_to_target` tool is a new, reliable pathfinder built with a standard BFS algorithm.
-The `find_reachable_unseen_tiles` tool is also reliable after a recent bug fix.
+*   **Tool Status:** My `find_path_to_target` and `find_reachable_unseen_tiles` tools are reliable.
+My `exploration_strategist` agent is also complete and functional.

-## Battle and Pokemon Information
+## V. Battle and Pokemon Information
 *   **Party Composition:**
     *   Vulcan (Cyndaquil), Lv.
 10. Moves: TACKLE, LEER, SMOKESCREEN.
     *   Warden (Hoothoot), Lv.
 3. Moves: TACKLE, GROWL.
 *   **Type Matchups Observed:**
     *   Normal (Tackle) is "not very effective" against Rock/Ground (Geodude).

-## Tile Traversal Rules (Systematic Testing)
+## VI.
+Tile Traversal Rules (Systematic Testing)
 *Method: To confirm a tile's properties, I must attempt to move onto it from all four adjacent, traversable tiles (Up, Down, Left, Right).
 A conclusion is only valid after all directions are tested.*

 ### Confirmed Traversable: